Hanuman Chalisa Chanting and Study Group

 We come together as kindred spirits in our desire to scratch a little deeper beneath the surface of this powerful and evocative song.
 We begin each meeting by chanting a Hanuman mantra to invite Hanuman into our hearts.
 We sing three Chalisas each time, one at the beginning.
 Then we look into one or more verses to explore the pronunciation and meaning of the words, as well as how the message affects our hearts, our lives, our own relationship with the Divine, and our perspective on life and existence in general.
 We finish by singing two more Chalisas.

 While I’m not a Hanuman Chalisa expert, I’ve been singing it since I learned it in 1976.
 I have always been interested in looking more deeply into the meaning, and as a result I decided to offer this chanting and study group.
-We have completed it one time through so far, and my intention is to keep offering this group again and again.
-Having gained so much insight the first time around, I’m excited to keep peeling back the layers of meaning and understanding.
+We have completed it two times through so far, and my intention is to keep offering this group again and again.
+Having gained so much insight the first couple of times around, I’m excited to keep peeling back the layers of meaning and understanding.

 There are certain verses in the Chalisa that I did not understand until I began studying Vedanta some years ago, which gave me a greater frame of reference.
 Other verses seem somewhat obvious—but we all have some insight and understanding to share about what this “magic mantra” means, how singing it affects us, and how the meaning can be applied to our spiritual perspective and daily lives.